 At TSI, the sky is the limit when it comes to what we can do.
-Regardless if it’s a whole home rewire, outlet replacement, GFCI replacement, light design and installation, shading solutions, or you”re converting your house into a smart home, TSI has you covered.
-We have worked on projects as big as major league sports stadiums like Enterprise Center and Busch Stadium, to troubleshooting flickering lights.
+Regardless if it’s a whole home rewire, outlet replacement, GFCI replacement, light design and installation, shading solutions, or you’re converting your house into a smart home, TSI has you covered.
+We have worked on projects as big as major league sports stadiums like Enterprise Center and Busch Stadium, to troubleshooting flickering lights in homes like yours.

 TSI’s reputation has been built around our attention to detail, troubleshooting skills, professionalism, and ability to deliver electrical service that goes far beyond expectations.
 We know there are other St. Louis electricians out there you can choose from, and that’s precisely why we value every customer at an individual level.
 We hope to build a trusted relationship that lasts a lifetime.
 It all starts with an email (firstname.lastname@example.org) or phone call (636)-425-1300

 Let’s face it, sometimes electrical emergencies happen.
 Thankfully, your local electricians here at TSI are here to help.
 Open 24/7, our licensed electricians are ready to help assess the severity of the issue, and ensure you and your family are safe.